The Ultimate Beginner’s Guide to WeChat Official Accounts for Business (2019)

 2. Service Accounts (服务号)

-3. Corporate Accounts (企业号)
+3. Enterprise Accounts (企业号)

 They are not available to the public nor marketers.
 Users of corporate accounts must be verified internal staff in order to follow the corporate account.

 To register a WeChat official account for most businesses in China, you will need the following:

-- Chinese Business License obtained by a local company or WFOE (Wholly foreign Owned Enterprise)
+- Chinese Business License obtained by a local company or WFOE (Wholly Foreign Owned Enterprise)

 - Chinese ID of a Chinese National with a WeChat payment account

 There are 3 options available for overseas companies looking to register a WeChat Official Account